 Ontrack began its journey in 1985 in the software industry.
-The first product produced by Ontrack was Disk Manager®, a software programme that made the process of installing a computer hard disk much easier.
+The first product produced by Ontrack was Disk Manager®, a software program that made the process of installing a computer hard disk much easier.
 The software’s success led the company into the business of recovering data from damaged hard disk drives, resulting in the formation of Ontrack Data Recovery in 1987.

 As the demand for data recovery services grew, the company evolved in size, product and service offerings and expertise.
 Today, the company performs an average of 50,000 data recoveries annually across a wide arrange of media types (hard drives, servers, RAID, tape, email, SSD/flash, mobile).